Stonepeople/Intro_to_R/README.md

 Now, before we do a new example - we need to cover something which we didn't have time to put in the video.

-### Chapter 6A Using lists and %in% to do more complex filters
+### Using lists and %in% to do more complex filters (not part of the video tutorial)

 By now you're probably getting into the swing of copying the code we're using, and so we didn't record this as a video demonstration.